How Does Dollar-Cost Averaging Work?

 When the market rises

-When the market rises, the value of stocks rises too.
+When the market rises, the value of stocks rises, too.
 While this is a good thing for someone who already owns stock, that’s not the case for someone who’s buying stock.
-Your investment will purchase fewer shares, which can reduce the overall value of your portfolio in the long term compared to investing in a lump sum.
+Your investment will purchase fewer shares, which can reduce the overall value of your portfolio.

 When the market falls

-Dollar-cost averaging is a good strategy to use in declining markets as this means stocks have gone on sale.
+Declining markets mean that stocks have gone on sale.
 Because the average purchase price is lower, you can buy more.
 When the market goes back up, you have more shares in your portfolio to capture gains from.
-It makes this possible without worrying about timing the market just right.

 When the market is flat

-When the market is neither rising nor falling you can still benefit from dollar cost averaging.
-The amount of shares you’d be able to purchase is comparable to investing a lump sum of money all at once.
-The difference with this is that you don’t have to worry about timing the market.
+When the market is neither rising nor falling, you can still benefit from dollar-cost averaging.
 You’re still able to add shares to your portfolio and be prepared to generate a return when the market eventually goes back up.

 FAQs

 Following the S&P 500 is one of the easiest ways to implement a dollar-cost averaging strategy.
-You can regularly purchase shares of an ETF that tracks the S&P 500 to grow your portfolio.
-While there are some fees involved with ETFs, it eliminates the pressure of picking individual stocks and allows you to capture gains from a variety of companies in the economy.
+You can regularly purchase shares of an ETF that tracks the S&P 500.

 The investment strategy you opt for will largely depend on your personal preferences and circumstances.